A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors

+obtained by adding $X_3$.
+For a better comparability, we normalize the information gains with respect to the maximal possible information gain when including \(X_3\,.\) Both expressions in \eqref{infgain} are \(1\) if and only if \(\YY\) is a function of \((X_1,X_2,X_3)\), and they are \(0\) if and only if \(\YY\) and \(X_3\) are conditionally independent given \((X_1,X_2)\,,\) which both is clearly not the case in our setting.
+Surprisingly, as can be seen in Figure \ref{Fig.Sim3}, $\rho^2$ with standard kernel \texttt{rbfdot(1)} has difficulties recognizing the information gain and decreases again towards zero as the influence of $X_3$ increases from $\alpha = 7$.
+This is not the case with our measure $T$.
+Interestingly for large values of $\alpha$, $\rho^2$ with kernels \texttt{rbfdot(1/(2*stats::median(stats::dist($Y$))$^2$))} and \texttt{vanilladot()} achieves values close to $1$, which appears to be a too high value in view of the only moderate influence of the variables $X_1$ and $X_2$ on $Y_1$.
+In both situations, the scale dependence of $\rho^2$ becomes visible. \end{example}

-\subsection{MFOCI: Multivariate Feature Ordering by Conditional Independence}
+\section{MFOCI: Multivariate Feature Ordering by Conditional Independence}

 In the literature, numerous variable selection methods for a single output variable \(Y\) (i.e., \(q=1\)) are studied.
-Model-dependent methods are mostly based on linear or additive models, see, e.g., \cite{Candes-2007,Tibshirani-2004,Fan-2001,Friedman-1991,George-1993,Miller-1990,Ravikumar-2009,Yuan-2006,Zou-2005} and \cite{Chandrashekar-2014,Dash-1997,Hastie-2009,Venkatesh-2019} for an overview; model-free methods rely on random forests (\cite{Breiman-2001,Breiman-2017}), mutual information (\cite{Battiti-1994,Vergara-2014}), or measures of predictability (\cite{chatterjee2021,deb2020b}).
+Model-dependent methods are mostly based on linear or additive models, see e.g. \citep{Candes-2007,Tibshirani-2004,Fan-2001,Friedman-1991,George-1993,Miller-1990,Ravikumar-2009, Yuan-2006,Zou-2005} and \citep{Chandrashekar-2014,Dash-1997, Hastie-2009,Venkatesh-2019} for an overview; model-free methods rely on random forests \citep{Breiman-2001,Breiman-2017}, mutual information \citep{Battiti-1994,Vergara-2014}, or measures of predictability \citep{chatterjee2021,deb2020b}.
 However, up to our knowledge, there is rather little literature on feature selection methods that are applicable to multivariate response variables (i.e., for \(q > 1\)).
-In the class of linear methods, the lasso allows an extension to multiple output data (\cite{Tibshirani-1996,Tibshirani-2011}), while the kernel feature ordering by conditional independence in \cite{deb2020b} is a general model-free method defined for reproducing kernel Hilbert spaces.
+In the class of linear methods, the lasso allows an extension to multiple output data \citep{Tibshirani-1996,Tibshirani-2011}, while distance correlation variable selection in \citep{Borboudakis-2019} and the kernel feature ordering by conditional independence in \citep{deb2020b} are more general or model-free methods.